 There is a charge for normal transcript processing requests as well as rush or overnight express requests issued by the Office of Records.
 Transcripts will not be issued for anyone with outstanding debts owed to the University.

 Fines are assessed for failure to return books on time as stipulated or for the unauthorized removal of a reserved book.
 Willful damage or defacement of library materials or other property is a violation of state law and is punished as such.

 Parking without a permit, parking in unauthorized areas and other offenses as identified in the Parking Regulations brochure will result in the issuance of a citation against the vehicle and its owner, or against the student responsible for the vehicle (e.g., a student driving a parent's car).
 Payment of a fine removes the citation.
 In certain cases, vehicles may be towed.
 See the regulations for detailed information.

 STUDENT CODE OF CONDUCT VIOLATION

-Fines may be assessed to students who have violated the Student Code of Conduct.
+Fines may be assessed to students who have violated The Student Code of Conduct.
 These fines can be assessed by the Student Conduct Administrator or the Student Conduct Board after a disciplinary hearing.
-For a complete list of the possible fines that could be assessed to a student who is found responsible, please visit the Student Conduct Office website.
+For additional information regarding student conduct fines, please contact the Student Conduct office at 330-941-4704.